kliment-olechnovic/voropadding-app/README.md

 and then calculates the total available volume and the total interface area of the padded part.

 Options:
-    --input                       string  *  input file path for a molecule, must be in PDB or mmCIF format --selection                   string     selection of the structural part to pad and analyze, default is '(not [-protein])'
+    --input-complex               string     input file path for a complex molecule (in PDB or mmCIF format), or '_list' to read paths from stdin
+    --selection                   string     selection of the structural part to pad and analyze, default is '(not [-protein])'
     --max-padding                 number     maximum number of padding layers, default is 2 --restriction-centers         string     selection of the atoms to be used as centers of the restriction spheres, default is ''